-What to Wear to a Bridal Shower As A Guest
+What to Wear to a Bridal Shower (Elegant Guest Outfit Ideas)

-True Bridal Shower Story…Did I tell you about when I went to a bridal shower for my friend’s daughter?
+True bridal shower story… did I ever tell you about the time I went to a bridal shower for a friend’s daughter?

-One of the guests was wearing such a low-cut dress that when she reached across the buffet table to get a cup of tea and an egg salad sandwich, out popped her nipple.
-That’s no joke and a good example of what not to wear to a bridal shower!
+One of the guests was wearing such a low-cut dress that when she leaned across the buffet table to grab a cup of tea and an egg salad sandwich… out popped her nipple.
+Yes.
+Really.

 What is the Dress Code for a Bridal Shower?

 Bridal showers can be casual or dressy.
-However, the bridal shower invitation often doesn’t state the dress code, which can leave you feeling stressed about what to wear.
+However, the invitation doesn’t always specify the dress code, leaving you wondering what’s appropriate to wear.

-One clue as to how fancy you should dress is to consider the location.
-Casual bridal showers are typically held at someone’s home, a church hall, or a community center.
+Casual bridal showers are usually held at someone’s home, a church hall, or a community center.

-Dressy bridal showers are usually held at a nice restaurant, golf club, hotel, or reception hall.
-In my experience, they are generally much larger, too.
-I once attended an Italian wedding shower at a reception hall with 150 ladies!
+Dressier bridal showers are often held at restaurants, golf clubs, hotels, or reception halls.
+In my experience, they’re also much larger.
+I once attended an Italian bridal shower at a reception hall with nearly 150 women!

 1. Wear Something Feminine and Pretty